 ⓘ TIP: If seeing more of the island is on your agenda, this tour will take you to both the French and Dutch sides and includes a variety of fun local experiences.

-Best times to visit St Martin
+Best months to visit St Martin

 Most tourists visit St. Martin and Sint Maarten from December through April when temperatures are warm and the risk of rain is low.
 Hotel rates tend to drop in mid- to late April.

-Avoid September thru November, which statistically has the highest risk for hurricanes.
+Try to avoid September thru November, which statistically has the highest risk for hurricanes.

 Where to stay in St. Martin